 JAMB is perhaps the most popular exam in Nigeria given the number of candidates that sit for it (over 1.6 million based on this year’s JAMB statistics) and how critical the UTME exam is for gaining admission into the universities and other higher institutions in Nigeria.

-To add to the fact that there are almost 2 million that sit for the exam, there is limited admission quota for all the schools in Nigeria, meaning that the majority of the JAMB candidates cannot gain admission into the tertiary institutions in Nigeria the same year/session they sat for the exam.
+To add to the fact that there are almost 2 million that sit for the exam, there is a limited admission quota for all the schools in Nigeria, meaning that the majority of the JAMB candidates cannot gain admission into the tertiary institutions in Nigeria the same year/session they sat for the exam.
 This is because our universities don’t have the capacity to take all the JAMB candidates each year!

 The questions JAMB candidates ask